cedx/koa-eta/docs/usage/pdf.md

 Please refer to the [Playwright documentation](https://playwright.dev) for details of [all configuration options](https://playwright.dev/docs/api/class-page#page-pdf) supported by the PDF rendering.
+You can also take a look at the [API reference](../api/interfaces/PdfOptions.html).